R. Mika

-Rainbow Mika (レインボー ミカ), better known as R. Mika, is the professional wrestling moniker of Mika Nanakawa (七川 美華), a character in Capcom's Street Fighter fighting game series.
-First appearing in Street Fighter Alpha 3 (1998) as a wrestler trying to make a name for herself, Mika was designed by Akira "Akiman" Yasuda with the help of artist Daigo Ikeno.
-The character has since appeared in comics related to the Street Fighter franchise and other titles by Capcom.
-Mika returned in Street Fighter V (2016) with a redesigned appearance by Toshiyuki Kamei, now a mainline wrestler with a tag team partner.
-Originally voiced by Junko Takeuchi, as of Street Fighter V she was voiced by Bonnie Gordon and Hiromi Igarashi in English and Japanese respectively.
+Rainbow Mika (レインボー ミカ), also known as R. Mika or Mika Nanakawa (七川 美華), is a character in Capcom's Street Fighter fighting game series.
+First appearing in Street Fighter Alpha 3 (1998) as a professional wrestler trying to make a name for herself, Mika was designed by Akira "Akiman" Yasuda with the help of artist Daigo Ikeno.
+She has since appeared in comics related to the Street Fighter franchise and other titles by Capcom.
+Mika returned in Street Fighter V (2016) with a redesigned appearance by Toshiyuki Kamei, now a mainline wrestler with a tag team partner named Yamato Nadeshiko.
+Originally voiced by Junko Takeuchi, as of Street Fighter V she was voiced by Bonnie Gordon and Hiromi Igarashi in English and Japanese.

-R. Mika has received mixed critical reception since her introduction, with a significant focus being on her appearance and discussions on character sexualization.
-While several outlets were critical of her design, others noted it was suitable for her wrestling character, and in particular The Mary Sue utilized her in a discussion contrasting sexualized versus empowered in regards to the differences between her game and comic counterparts.
-The character was also the source of some controversy when one of her attacks in Street Fighter V was seemingly censored, with several outlets questioning the validity of the controversy.
+R. Mika has received a mixed response, with a significant focus on her appearance and discussions on sexualization.
+While several outlets were critical of her design, others noted it was suitable for her wrestling character, and in particular The Mary Sue used her in a discussion contrasting sexualized versus empowered in regards to the differences between her game and comic counterparts.
+R. Mika was also the source of controversy when one of her attacks in Street Fighter V was seemingly censored.